-If you suspect that there is an intoxicated driver on the road, you may need to act to protect yourself and prevent an accident.
+If you suspect that there is an intoxicated driver on the road, you may need to act to protect yourself and prevent a wreck.
 Drive defensively by staying alert and cautious, and consider taking the following actions:

 - Keep your distance.
 Slow down and keep back if you think a driver in front of you may be intoxicated—pull over if you can do so safely.
 Put as much distance between yourself and that driver as possible.
 Consider turning down a different street, or even taking the nearest exit as soon as possible if you are on the freeway.